 NOTE: When troubleshooting elements, position thermostat to emergency heat.
-Wait approximately 12 minutes for all elements to come on.
+Wait approximately 12 minutes after all thermostat delays for all elements to come on.

-When thermostat calls for electric heat, a 24-v signal is sent to PCB through W2T.
+1. When thermostat calls for supplementary heat, a 24-v signal is sent to PCB through W2T.
 The PCB energizes first stage of electric heat.